Learnability with Time-Sharing Computational Resource Concerns

+Conventional machine learning theories generally assume explicitly or implicitly that there are enough or even infinitely supplied computational resource such that \textit{all received data can be handled}.
+In real practice, however, this is not the case.
+For example, in \textit{stream learning} the incoming data streams can be potentially endless with overwhelming size and it is impractical to assume that all received data can be handled in time.
+Indeed, the performance of machine learning depends not only on how many data have been received, but also on how many data can be handled subject to computational resource available; this is beyond the consideration of conventional learning theories.

+Current ``intelligent supercomputing'' facilities generally work in an \textit{exclusive} way: a user is allocated a pre-set amount of resources to run her machine learning task.
+Because the amount is pre-set, it can be too optimistic such that the task could not complete, or too pessimistic such that fewer resources are really needed and some resources should have been allocated to other users.
+This looks like early computer systems that were only able to serve a single user program.
+With great effort of computer science pioneers, our computer systems are able to provide \textit{reasonable} service to each program, where the key technique is \textit{time-sharing}.

+Time-sharing has two meanings according to Turing award laureate Fernando J. Corbat\'{o} \cite{Corbato62}.
+One is concerned with \textit{user efficiency}, trying to help user to get a fast response from the system.
+The other is concerned with \textit{hardware efficiency}.
+As explained by Turing award laureate Edgar F. Codd \cite{Codd60}: ``\textit{in order to exploit fully a fast computer ... the construction of a schedule entails determining which programs are to be run concurrently and which sequentially with respect to each other ... tends to minimize the time for executing the entire pending workload, subject to external constraints such as precedence, urgency, etc.}'', where a \textit{scheduling} mechanism executes each program in some order, for some time, not necessarily to completion.

+We believe that the concerns of time-sharing computational resources should be taken into account in machine learning theories.
+On one hand, users wish to get the result of training a satisfactory model within certain time budget; this corresponds to user efficiency.
+On the other hand, computational resource should be wisely exploited; this corresponds to hardware efficiency.
+A learning theory with time-sharing computational resource concerns won't assume that all received data can be handled in time, where scheduling is crucial.

+For this purpose, we define \textbf{Computational Resource Efficient Learning} (CoRE-Learning) and present a theoretical framework.

-In this article, we introduce the notion of \textit{machine learning throughput}, define \textit{Computational Resource Efficient Learning (CoRE-learning)} and present a preliminary theoretical framework.
-Throughput is a basic concept in computer networking, defined as the amount of data per second that can be transferred~\cite{KuroseRoss16}; it is also concerned in data management and database systems to measure the average number of transactions completed within a given time~\cite{book:database}.
-To the best of our knowledge, the machine learning community has previously shown little concern for throughput.
-The introduction of machine learning throughput enables to theoretically formulate the influence of computational resources and their scheduling at an abstract level.
+First, we introduce the notion of \textit{machine learning throughput}.
+Throughput is a basic concept in computer networking, defined as the amount of data per second that can be transferred~\cite{KuroseRoss16}; it is also concerned in database systems to measure the average number of transactions completed within a given time~\cite{book:database}.
+The introduction of throughput enables us to theoretically formulate the influence of computational resource and scheduling at an abstract level.